Generation of three-dimensional entangled states between a single atom and a Bose-Einstein Condensate via adiabatic passage: Introduction

-Recently, remote entanglement between a single atom and a Bose-Einstein Condensate (BEC) was experimentally realized \cite{Lettner}.
+The Bose-Einstein condensate (BEC) has many advantages over other systems such as long storage times, the high write-read efficiencies, and excellent internal-state preparation \cite{Yoshikawa,Riedl}.
+Recently, remote entanglement between a single atom and BEC was experimentally realized \cite{Lettner}.
 But the efficiency is very low due to the photon loss.
-In this paper, we takes both the advantages of cavity QED and STIRAP in order to create three-dimensional entanglement state between a single $Rb$ atom and a $Rb$\ BEC at a distance.
-The entanglement state can be generated with highly fidelity even in the range that the cavity decay and spontaneous radiation of the atoms are comparable with the atom-cavity coupling.
+In this paper, we takes both the advantages of cavity-fiber system and STIRAP in order to create three-dimensional entanglement state between a single $^{87}Rb$ atom and a $^{87}Rb$\ BEC at a distance.
+The atom and BEC are placed inside two high-finesse optical cavities respectively, which connected by an optical fibre.
+The atom--light interaction is identical for all atoms of the BEC and enhanced greatly because the atoms collectively couple to the same light mode \cite{Brennecke,Klaers}.
+The entanglement state can be generated with highly fidelity even in the range that the cavity decay and spontaneous radiation of the atoms are comparable with the atom-cavity coupling strength.
 Our scheme is also robust to the variation of atom number in the BEC.
 As a result, the highly fidelity three-dimensional entanglement state of the BEC and atom can be realized base on our proposed scheme.

+This paper is organized as follows.
+In Sec.
+2, we introduce the basic model of our system.
+In Sec.
+3, the generation of the three-dimensional entanglement state is provided.
+In Sec.
+4, we demonstrate the influences of atomic spontaneous radiation, photon leakage out of the cavities and fiber on the implementation.
+Finally, in Sec.
+5, we discuss experimental feasibility of our scheme and conclude our results.